Multi-Timeframe Confluence: A Framework for Better Analysis

 Once direction (higher TF) and momentum (medium TF) align:

-- Use tight stops based on lower TF structure
+- Study invalidation levels based on lower TF structure

 Practical Example: BTC Confluence Setup